rohitpatwa/kindleplusplus/README.md

 ![Kindle diagram](https://github.com/rohitpatwa/kindleplusplus/blob/master/media/Kindle-111.jpg)

-Revesit the wise/impactful lines you read from a book.
+Revisit the wise/impactful lines you read from a book.

 Ever happend that you read a wonderful book sometime ago, that book had a positive impact on you but, with time you forgot it's teachings you wish you could have rememembered.
 If yes, you're not alone.
 All of us go through similar situations more often than we think.